zidad/backend-final-4/README.md

 4. npm start
 ```

-The application will be accessible at `http://localhost:3000` in your web browser.
+The application will be accessible at `http://localhost:5000` in your web browser.

 ## Usage

 This web application includes the following features:
+* User Profiles: Users have their own profiles with customizable information.
+* Address Profiles: Address have their own profiles with customizable information.
+* Product Profiles: Product have their own profiles with customizable information.

 ## Routes

 The application includes the following routes:
+- **Home Page**: `/` - Displays the home page with general information.

 ## Contributing